Tugbars/Flash-Attention-PTX-CUDA/README.md

 A from-scratch flash attention implementation in raw CUDA/PTX targeting consumer NVIDIA GPUs (RTX 5080, Blackwell sm_120).
 No libraries, no CUTLASS attention wrappers, no cuDNN — just hand-written kernels optimized step by step from 2.7 TFLOPS to 135.9 TFLOPS.

-The kernel uses PTX inline assembly for `mma.sync.aligned.m16n8k16` tensor core operations with `ldmatrix` for optimal shared memory → register transfers, and performs the full softmax **in registers** using warp shuffle intrinsics — eliminating the largest shared memory bottleneck in standard flash attention implementations.
+The kernel uses PTX inline assembly for `mma.sync.aligned.m16n8k16` tensor core operations with `ldmatrix` for optimal shared memory → register transfers, and performs the full softmax **in registers** using warp shuffle intrinsics, eliminating the largest shared memory bottleneck in standard flash attention implementations.

 Consumer Blackwell (sm_120) lacks the datacenter features that make H100/B200 attention kernels fast: no WGMMA (warp group MMA), no TMA (tensor memory accelerator), no warp specialization barriers.
 This kernel achieves competitive utilization using only the tools available on consumer silicon.